wichtounet/etl/Implementation.rst

  * >=clang 3.4
  * >=g++-4.9.1
+ * icc 15.0.2 and greater

-Due to the limitations in g++, these features cannot be used:
+Due to the limitations in g++ and icc, these features cannot be used:

  * Relaxed constexpr functions
  * Variable templates

-Due to a bug in CLang, what I call universal enable_if cannot be used and the dummy value must be used instead.
+Due to a bug in CLang, what I call "universal enable_if" cannot be used and the dummy value must be used instead.

+Once we migrate to g++-5.0 and if we drop support for icc, the following changes could be made:

+* Don't use cpp14_constexpr
+* Use variable templates for several of the traits
+* Use variable templates for vectorizable inside traits

 Compile-Time
 ------------